benjithorpe/password-generator/README.md

 # password-generator

-A simple basic site to generate passwords based on options
+A simple basic site to generate passwords